radhikamalik/Thesis-Application/README.md

 a shift.

 There are 2 main components in this project--
-- A scheduler that solves a constraint satisfaction problem using backtracking search (contained in the package Thesis-Application/src/hal/taskscheduler/model/)
+- A scheduler that solves a constraint satisfaction problem using backtracking search (contained in the package src/hal/taskscheduler/model/)
 - An interface prototype for an Android 10" tablet.
+The interface is structured according by functionality: the main activity (MainActivity.java) is in folder src/hal/taskscheduler, all screen dialog windows are in the folder src/hal/taskscheduler/dialogs and all component listeners are in the src/hal/taskscheduler/listeners folder.